codecholeric/gradle-plantuml-plugin/README.md

 * the target is a single file
 * the target has a known image file ending like `svg` or `png`

+Note that `withMetadata: true/false` is completely optional and is by default `true`.

 The plugin adds a custom `:plantUml` task to render the diagrams: